To celebrate its 75th anniversary, the AFD organized a conference on “Commons and Development dynamics” (Paris, December 2016, 1-2)

 The success consequently came from respecting the law of the ancestors, with a magic force which frightened people.
 This law allowed long centuries of resilience.

 These ancient systems could not live without wealth redistribution.
-The management of the commons produces wealth and, therefore, potential conflict, as it is likely to make neighbors jealous.
+The management of common goods produces wealth and, therefore, potential conflict, as it is likely to make neighbors jealous.
 If a group captures an excessive amount of wealth, everything collapses.
 A considerable proportion of agricultural production was consequently intended to honor the elites of clans during traditional celebrations.
 In return, the latter were supposed to act as the champions of redistribution.
-As a result, people sometimes worked for years to celebrate for a month, inviting other “chiefdoms”, allowing a sharing and symbolically promoting the group, the “country”.
+As a result, people sometimes worked for years to celebrate for a month, inviting other chiefdoms, allowing a sharing and symbolically promoting the group, the “country”.

 Yet the current market system no longer produces wealth for the common good.
 On the contrary, it depletes the immense mass to allow the exclusive wealth of the elite.
 There are no longer the same patterns.
 Our contemporary world has been built on the individual.
 This is where its tragedy lies.
 All the commons management systems were based on the central character of the group, the social fabric, and not on the individual.